NationalSecurityAgency/skills-docs/docs/dashboard/install-guide/distributions.md

 There are two aspects to distributing SkillTree artifacts:

 1. SkillTree Centralized Service (``skills-service``) - SkillTree dashboard and API
-1. Client libraries - Vue.js, React, Angular, and Native JS libraries used by SkillTree integrated applications
+1. Client libraries - Vue.js, React, Angular, and Native JS libraries used by the SkillTree integrated applications

 ## SkillTree Centralized Service